redhat-openstack/website/source/newsletter/2018/may.html.md

 (FREE!) ticket, see:
 [https://www.eventbrite.com/e/an-evening-of-ceph-and-rdo-tickets-43215726401](https://www.eventbrite.com/e/an-evening-of-ceph-and-rdo-tickets-43215726401)
-* RDO, ManageIQ, and Ceph combined booth presence Starting at Red Hat Summit and continuing at OpenStack Summit Vancouver, RDO is sharing a booth with [ManageIQ](https://www.openstack.org/community/events/openstackdays) and [Ceph](https://ceph.com/) which is particularly exciting because last year RDO and ManageIQ were right NEXT TO one another so we started a hardware demo that could show each of our projects separately or merge to show them working together.
+* RDO, ManageIQ, and Ceph combined booth presence Starting at Red Hat Summit and continuing at OpenStack Summit Vancouver, RDO is sharing a booth with [ManageIQ](https://www.openstack.org/community/events/openstackdays) and [Ceph](https://ceph.com/) which is particularly exciting because last year RDO and ManageIQ were RIGHT NEXT TO one another so we started a hardware demo that could show each of our projects separately or merge to show them working together.
 Yes, that’s right, totally like VOLTRON.
 And now the demos have evolved to include Ceph!
 Be sure to drop by to see the fully formed (not a) robot and interact with it yourself.
 * RDO-Specific Talks
 We’re gathering a list of RDO-specific talks that will be happening at OpenStack Summit Vancouver.
 If you haven’t already, please [add yours to the list](https://etherpad.openstack.org/p/OSSummit-RDOtalks).
 We’ll be promoting these talks via social media prior to as well as during the conference.
 * Looking for Volunteers